Stories Of Walmart Managers: Why They Left Their Jobs To Join Grocery Outlet

 But you may wonder, what prompted them to leave the comfort of working for a large corporation to venture out on their own?

-We talked to four of these rockstar Independent Operators in training to find out what inspired them to take the leap:
+We talked to these rockstar Independent Operators in training to find out what inspired them to take the leap:

 Dave and Teresa Hogan: Putting the Human Element Back Into Retail Management